Glauber Gluon Effects in Soft Collinear Factorization: Introduction.

+at leading infrared power.
+In other words, $q$ should be plus-collinear or Glauber for the non-eikonalized part.
+If $q$ is plus-collinear, then couplings between $q$ and minus-collinear and soft particles should eiknalize.\footnote{Coulings between Glauber gluons and those between Glauber gluons and ultrsoft particles are power suppressed as discussed in Sec.\ref{SCETg}} After subtraction of collinear and soft and ultrasoft region of $q$, one can take the approximation (\ref{Glauberapp}) for $q$.
+This is how one should define Glauber gluons in loop integrals.\footnote{According to this definition, non-Glauber region contributes to loop integrals of Glauber gluon, although their contributions are power suppressed.} Rapidity divergences in this definition can be controlled through the regulator presented in \cite{Rothstein:2016bsq,Chiu:2011qc,Chiu:2012ir}, which reads

-It seems convenient to introduce Glauber gluon fields into SCET explicitly before integrating them out.
-This is helpful in studying on interactions between Glauber gluons and soft(ultrasoft) particles.
+We find it convenient to introduce Glauber gluon fields into SCET action before integrating them out.
+This is helpful to determine power counting for couplings involving Glauber gluons.
 Especially, it helps us to see origins of leading power effective operators in \cite{Rothstein:2016bsq}.
-Compared to the covariant gauge appearing in \cite{Bauer:2010cc,Fleming:2014rea,Rothstein:2016bsq}, we find it more convenient to work in the Feynman gauge for problems considered in this paper.
+We should mention that power counting for various modes may depend on explicit gauge conditions in perturbative calculations as shown in\cite{Bauer:2010cc,Fleming:2014rea,Rothstein:2016bsq}.
+Compared to the covariant gauge in \cite{Bauer:2010cc,Fleming:2014rea,Rothstein:2016bsq}, it is more convenient to work in the Feynman gauge for issues considered here.
 There are super leading powers in practical diagrams in the Feynman gauge.
-However, such super leading powers cancel out in physical observables according to the Ward identity\cite{S:1993,Collins:2013}.
-Thus super leading powers in the Feyanman gauge do not disturb us.
-We discuss infrared power counting for couplings between Glauber gluons and other particles explicitly in this paper.
+However, such super leading powers cancel out in physical observable according to the Ward identity\cite{S:1993,Collins:2013}.
+This is confirmed by the power counting result presented in this paper.
+Thus super leading powers in the Feynman gauge do not disturb us.